Create a Website Account - Manage notification subscriptions, save form progress and more.

 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Chief Croom was appointed in September 2018 as the Fire Chief for the Castle Rock (CO) Fire and Rescue Department, an internationally accredited agency through the Commission on Fire Accreditation International.
-He has been with the Department for thirty-five years as both a volunteer and career firefighter, has experience working for private EMS agencies as an EMT, Paramedic, and a Communications Technician, and has served as an instructor at local, state, and national conferences.
+Chief Croom was appointed in September 2018 as the Fire Chief for the Castle Rock Fire and Rescue Department, an internationally accredited agency through the Commission on Fire Accreditation International.
+He has been with the Department for 36 years as both a volunteer and career firefighter.
+He has experience working for private EMS agencies as an EMT, Paramedic and as a communications technician, and has served as an instructor at local, state and national conferences.